Asian shares push higher, dollar eases

 In Australia, minutes of the central bank’s May policy meeting showed it believed wages would likely need to expand “sustainably above 3%” to generate inflation, underscoring how long rates could remain near zero.
 Wage growth is currently running at just 1.4%.

-Australia's benchmark (.AXJO) rose 0.53%, while Singapore stocks (.STI) also recovered some losses, gaining 1.29% after a 2% fall on Monday as the country reported the highest number of local infections in months. read more
+Australia’s benchmark rose 0.49%, while Singapore stocks also recovered some losses, gaining 1.21% after a 2% fall on Monday as the country reported the highest number of local infections in months.

-Shares in Taiwan, which is also seeing a spike in cases, also recovered as lawmakers said the country was in talks with the United States for a share of the COVID-19 vaccine doses President Joe Biden plans to send abroad. read more
+Shares in Taiwan, which is also seeing a spike in cases, also recovered as lawmakers said it was in talks with the United States for a share of the COVID-19 vaccine doses President Joe Biden plans to send abroad.

 The dollar index was down 0.082%, with the euro at $1.2157.